haftings/recipes/Chicken Fried Steak & Gravy.md

 1. Cook steaks in hot oil (they should sizzle) ~ 3-6 min / side

 Gravy:
-* 2 Tbps butter
+- 2 Tbsp butter
-* 2 Tbps flour
+- 2 Tbsp flour
-* 1 cup milk
+- 1 cup milk
-* salt & pepper
+- salt & pepper
-1. Melt 2 Tbps butter in a sauce pan
+1. Melt 2 Tbsp butter in a sauce pan
 1. Whisk in 2 Tbsp flour; cook until slightly golden
 1. Slowly stir in milk
 1. Add salt and pepper to taste